 Intellectual property designates inventions, discoveries, publications or any other work or product conceived of and/or developed by an adjunct faculty member.
-As outlined in College Policy CT (LOCAL), the College owns all right to any of your work produced during the course of employment and supported by the use of facilities, time or resources of the College.
+As outlined in College Policy CT (LOCAL), the College District shall own any work or work product created by a College District employee in the course and scope of his or her employment, including the right to obtain copyrights.